digitaldebrief/.github/profile/README.md

 # Digital Debrief

-For cutting edge infrastructure for news organizations with a bottom line.
+Cutting edge infrastructure for news organizations with a bottom line.

 The key thing that I think that there might be a market for is twitter/facebook/instagram/doomscrolling clones, and I think that there is room for lots of players in the arena with lots of different feed algorithms.
 I am interested in setting up the infrastructure for those players to succeed, differentiating themselves on their algorithms rather than the whole technological suite.